Constructed wetland: Design considerations

 Depending on the type of constructed wetlands, the wastewater passes through a gravel and more rarely sand medium on which plants are rooted.
 A gravel medium (generally limestone or volcanic rock lavastone) can be used as well (the use of lavastone will allow for a surface reduction of about 20% over limestone) is mainly deployed in horizontal flow systems though it does not work as efficiently as sand (but sand will clog more readily).

-Constructed subsurface flow wetlands are meant as secondary treatment systems which means that the effluent needs to first pass a primary treatment which effectively removes solids.
+Constructed subsurface flow wetlands are meant as secondary treatment systems, which means that the effluent needs to first pass a primary treatment which effectively removes solids.
 Such a primary treatment can consist of sand and grit removal, grease trap, compost filter, septic tank, Imhoff tank, anaerobic baffled reactor or upflow anaerobic sludge blanket (UASB) reactor.
-The following treatment is based on different biological and physical processes like filtration, adsorption or nitrification.
+The following treatment is based on different biological and physical processes like filtration, adsorption, or nitrification.
 Most important is the biological filtration through a biofilm of aerobic or facultative bacteria.
-Coarse sand in the filter bed provides a surfaces for microbial growth and supports the adsorption and filtration processes.
+Coarse sand in the filter bed provides surfaces for microbial growth and supports the adsorption and filtration processes.
 For those microorganisms the oxygen supply needs to be sufficient.

-Especially in warm and dry climates the effects of evapotranspiration and precipitation are significant.
+Especially in warm and dry climates, the effects of evapotranspiration and precipitation are significant.
 In cases of water loss, a vertical flow constructed wetland is preferable to a horizontal because of an unsaturated upper layer and a shorter retention time, although vertical flow systems are more dependent on an external energy source.
 Evapotranspiration (as is rainfall) is taken into account in designing a horizontal flow system.

 The effluent can have a yellowish or brownish colour if domestic wastewater or blackwater is treated.
-Treated greywater usually does not tend to have a colour.
+Treated greywater does not usually tend to have a colour.
 Concerning pathogen levels, treated greywater meets the standards of pathogen levels for safe discharge to surface water.
 Treated domestic wastewater might need a tertiary treatment, depending on the intended reuse application.

 Plantings of reedbeds are popular in European constructed subsurface flow wetlands, although at least twenty other plant species are usable.
-Many fast growing timer plants can be used, as well for example as Musa spp., Juncus spp., cattails (Typha spp.) and sedges.
+Many fast growing timer plants can be used, as well as Musa spp., Juncus spp., cattails (Typha spp.), and sedges, for example.

 Operation and maintenance

-Overloading peaks should not cause performance problems while continuous overloading lead to a loss of treatment capacity through too much suspended solids, sludge or fats.
+Overloading peaks should not cause performance problems.
+However, continuous overloading leads to potential loss of treatment capacity due to excessive levels of suspended solids, sludge, and fats.

-Subsurface flow wetlands require the following maintenance tasks: regular checking of the pretreatment process, of pumps when they are used, of influent loads and distribution on the filter bed.
+Subsurface flow wetlands require the following maintenance tasks: regular checking of the pretreatment process, of pumps when they are used, of influent loads, and distribution on the filter bed.